StartsWith

 type StartsWith<T, U> = T extends `${U}${any}` ? never : never;

-literal type.
-Otherwise, return false
+true literal type.
+Otherwise, return false:

 type StartsWith<T, U> = T extends `${U}${any}` ? true : false;